Learn about the many details important to selecting, contracting, and implementing 3PL fulfillment and logistics.

 Use the RFP process discussed above to receive the detailed bids from 3PL vendors.
 Be sure to take your assumptions regarding orders, lines, units, receipts, etc., and extend them to build out the annual costs for the initial year as well as subsequent years.

-You will find that not all 3PLs invoice for the same line items, which makes the comparison challenge.
+You will find that not all 3PL Companies invoice for the same line items, which makes the comparison challenging.
 This is why you will want to distill the bids to a cost per order, shipment, or unit fulfilled based on your business characteristics.

 Your internal costs will also be in a different format than the 3PL vendors.
 Most likely your internal costs will be in more of a P&L view which means you will need to distill the data to the same level as the 3PL vendors – i.e., cost per order, shipment, unit fulfilled, etc.